ModelEarth/community/members/welcome/README.md

 Thanks for your interest in joining DreamStudio's Model.Earth data science team!

-We require that volunteers contribute to code development for a couple weeks before providing an OPT volunteer welcome letter.
+We require that volunteers contribute to code development for a few weeks before providing an OPT volunteer welcome letter.
 Ongoing code contributions are required each month to remain active on our [Member List](../).

+### Weekly Meetups 7pm EST
-Our weekly Google Meet link is always the same: [model.earth/io/coders](https://model.earth/io/coders)
+Our weekly Google Meet link is always the same: [model.earth/io/coders](https://model.earth/io/coders) Meeting attendance is not a substitute for sending solid PRs.

 We encourage OPT volunteers to remain focused on their search for paid positions.
 We're gradually creating automated [CV pages](../../../cv/) to highlight contributors.

 We ask that participants not list us on their resume or LinkedIn until they've been actively contributing updates for a few weeks.
 Your contributions to our team projects provide a basis for assessment if job interviewers contact us to confirm ongoing participation.

-**IMPORTANT:** We only provide letters of experience to participants who make coding contributions made using Github Pull Requests and Colabs.
-Email is the main way we plan and track progress.
+**IMPORTANT:** We only provide letters of experience to participants who make coding contributions made using Github Pull Requests (in main branches).
+Email is how we confirm plans and track progress.
 After contributing to our Run Models Colab, submit a RealityStream repo PR containing a backup of the colab or send details in an email.

 Find projects that fit your goals on our [Active Projects page](../../../projects) and [Github List](https://github.com/modelearth/projects/issues).